 Savings.com also has a large audience of consumers who are actively looking for deals on the products and services they need.
-The website receives over 8 million visits per month, and the average Savings.com user saves $272 per year.
+The website receives hundreds of thousands of visits per month.

 Best for: Connecting with new customers through corporate social responsibility

 CouponCause is the only coupon platform that donates a percentage of every sale to a charity of the business’ choice.
 Businesses can feel good about themselves for running a coupon campaign because they are also donating to a good cause.
-CouponCause also has a very large and engaged user base.
-When businesses run a coupon campaign on CouponCause, they are reaching out to millions of potential customers.
+CouponCause also has an extensive and engaged user base.
+When businesses run a coupon campaign on CouponCause, they reach out to millions of potential customers.

-In order to ensure your coupon advertising or marketing campaign is performing at its best, you need to be able to track each coupon’s performance.
+To ensure your campaigns are performing well, you need to be able to track each coupon’s performance.
 This activity helps you examine which part of the campaign is helping boost your sales and the aspects that are not performing as expected so that you can adjust spending accordingly.

-The main aim of coupon marketing is to increase sales and attract new customers.
-There are both pros and cons to using coupons as a marketing strategy.
+The main aim of marketing coupons is to increase sales and attract new customers.
+But there are both pros and cons to using coupons as a marketing strategy.

 |Low-cost form of advertising||Customers may associate your product or service’s value with its sales price|

 |Proven tactic for attracting new customers, getting return visits, and building subscriber lists||If your only selling point is the lowest price, you’re unlikely to generate long-term sales|